morefigs/interval-timer/README.md

 ![Timing diagram](timing.svg)

-The above timing diagram shows that each `Interval` object has the following attributes:
+The above timing diagram shows that each returned `Interval` object has the following attributes:
 - `time`: the nominal start time of the interval.
 Always has equal value to the `end_time` value of the previous interval.
 - `buffer`: the length of time before the interval start time that the interval was requested.
 The minimum buffer is zero.
 - `lag`: The length of time after the interval start time that the interval was requested.
 The minimum lag is zero.
 If the lag is non-zero, then the code executed within the previous interval took longer than the interval period, which is generally undesirable.